Agoric/documentation/main/REPL/sharingService.md

 use a named *shared map* to pass items to and from another vat.

 Shared maps are conceptually similar to a physical bulletin board.
-Anyone who knows about a shared map with a given name can append or remove objects to or from that shared map.
+If you know the name of a shared map, you can append objects to or remove objects from that shared map.

-Unlike the Registry, `sharingService` shared map name usage is first come, first served, with every name used only once.
+Name usage in shared maps is first come, first served, with every name used only once.

 `sharingService` has three methods, with two more methods for `sharedMap` objects: